prp-e/minillm/README.md

 After training done, you will find out a few `.pt` files in the path, it is where you have your _model files_ which are ready for inference.

+__NOTE__: The current model is made to support English language and things may change in the future to add multilignuality to the model.
+It means it's possible for changes in tokenizer and other parts borrowed from other models as well.

 ### Run inference scripts

 In order to run the inference on the model you have created, you may need to use `inference.py` and this script comes with a few flags and options.